Prepare for a job as a physical therapist assistant and receive an Associate Degree in as few as 19 months.

 The basic areas of study in this program include anatomy, physiology, kinesiology, human movement and movement disorders.
 Carrington’s curriculum provides a broad base of knowledge covering issues related to the muscles, bones, nerves, ligaments and tendons.
 The program concludes with an externship during which students practice physical therapy interventions on patients in a variety of health care settings.

 Carrington’s Physical Therapist Assistant program prepares students to function as entry-level practitioners under the supervision of a physical therapist.
 At Carrington, students mix formal instruction, laboratory practice and hands-on clinical experience.

 Students who successfully complete the Physical Therapist Assistant program are eligible to take the National Physical Therapy Examination (NPTE) for PTAs*.
 To work as a physical therapist assistant in California, graduates must also pass the California Law Examination (CLE), which relates to the practice of physical therapy.

 Upon completion of the Physical Therapist Assistant program, graduates will be able to:

-- Demonstrate ability to document data collection, intervention and patient/client response
+- Demonstrate ability to document data collection, interventions, and patient/client responses

-- Demonstrate knowledge of appropriate interventions in emergency situations
+- Differentiate the appropriate actions to employ in emergency situations

 *The College does not guarantee students will successfully pass these exams or be certified or licensed as a result of completing the program.